SamyakPanda/Kalman-Filters/README.md

 ## Input Data Explanation

-The input data for this project is stored in a .txt file, which you can find at [Link to the data](link).
+The input data for this project is stored in a .txt file, which you can find at data folder.
 The file follows the following format:

 - **Line 1:** Initial position (x, y)
 - **From Line 2 onward:** Data for each state